sarvex/gitbook-editor/intro/README.md

 7. When you're ready, publish it using your [gitbook.io](https://www.gitbook.io) account.

-8. Or you can build as a website, pdf or ebook; and uplaod this to your own server.
+8. Or you can build as a website, pdf or ebook; and upload this to your own server.

 9. We want your feedback!
 If you have anything positive or negative to say click on the `Send Feedback` button on the `Help` menu.